Myth - “Non-stick is unhealthy”

-Wrong.
+Wrong!
 Non-stick is completely safe.
 Non-stick cookware is totally non-reactive to any kind of food.
 It can be used to prepare all types of savoury, saucy and healthy dishes with almost no oil.
-The only thing to check always while buying is it must be PFOA free, lead-free and cadmium free and has to be approved an established food regulatory such as FDA USA or EFSA.
+The only thing to check while buying - it must be PFOA free, lead-free and cadmium free and has to be approved by an established food regulatory body such as FDA USA or EFSA.
 (European Food Safety Authority)

 Wrong.
 Non-stick cookware is not always expensive.
 It is available in varied price range.
 Certainly, the cost is defined by the type of material they are made up of, the durability they offer, extent of heat conductivity and their construction.
 So, in general if you buy a renowned non-stick cookware like Circulon, it might cost you a bit but be assured it’s worth the price.